richeju/OrchestrationOasis/README.md

 4. [ ] **Configure Molecule**:
     - Create Molecule files for `docker` and `pcloud` (use `debian:12` image).
-    - Update `.github/workflows/lint.yml` with Molecule tests.
+    - Add Molecule tests to a CI workflow.

 5. [ ] **Create Documentation**:
     - Create `docs/` with `docker.md`, `pcloud.md`, `ufw.md`.